uche-inyama/digital_twin/README.md

 #### 6. Run the Simulation

 > **Note:** Create a `results` folder in the root directory of the project before running the simulation.
+> Then, in main, find the endofrun function, and change the **String folder = "C:/Users/okech/models/DigitalTwin/results/";** to match your folder path.

 - Click ▶️ in AnyLogic to start the simulation.
 - After each completed run: